przem8k/piosenka/README.md

 ./deploy.sh
 ```

-**Learn more**.
+## Learn more

 The following articles describe the hosting setup of PzT on GCP:

  - https://pnote.eu/notes/django-app-engine-guide/
  - https://pnote.eu/notes/django-app-engine-user-uploaded-files/